Is it bad to leave dslr camera turned on

 2. Manage overheating: Continuous use can cause your camera to overheat.
 Be cautious of the temperature and take breaks to prevent damage to the internal components.

-See also How to hook zoom up to a dslr camera
+See also How to purchase a good dslr camera

 Additional Tips: